diel-project/Diel-Niche-Modeling/README.md

 ## Install

-First, install and load the library
+First, install Diel.Niche using the devtools package:

 ``` r
 # Install package from GitHub via the devtools package.